 In the Wheel of Time universe, one who has mastered the art of swordfighting is awarded a heron-marked sword as a token of one’s status as a blademaster.
-That’s something to aspire for 🙂
+That’s something to aspire to 🙂

 Anyway, without further ado, I present the standard “ten thirteen things about me”:

 3. I’m politically moderate, with occasional conservative leanings.
 Some of my rants on this blog will likely be political in nature, but they will rarely be partisan in nature – if I attack some proposed law or whatever, it will be because I disagree with the proposition, whether the person proposing it is Republican or Democrat.

 4. I’m a member of The Church of Jesus Christ of Latter-day Saints.
 People call it the “Mormon” Church, but that is not it’s name.
 I can occasionally be found discussing religion in random Facebook comment threads.
 Yes, I’ll answer your questions about the LDS Church, preferably via e-mail (dan –at– danielgmyers –dot– com).
 You can find out more information about the church at comeuntochrist.org.

 5. I served a two-year mission for the Church in the Dominican Republic from September 2004 to September 2006, where I gained an almost native proficiency at speaking Spanish.
 I’m a little (ok, a *lot*) rusty now, since I rarely have reason to use the language anymore, but I can still read Spanish without any issues.

 7. I write science fiction and fantasy stories when the urge strikes me.
 I’ve posted some of it here, but I haven’t met my own goals yet; you can expect more at some point.

 8. Apart from writing, I’m an avid reader of sci-fi and fantasy stories, mostly series.
 I’ve read the Wheel of Time six times, and the Shannara series twice.
-The Stormlight Archive is a new epic fantasy series, and its three books are absolutely fantastic.
-Other series I’ve read and enjoyed include the Ender’s Game, Lord of the Rings, and Mistborn.
+The Stormlight Archive is a new epic fantasy series, and it is absolutely fantastic.
+Other series I’ve read and enjoyed include the Honor Harrington series, Lord of the Rings, and Mistborn.
 I won’t even bother listing all the standalone books I’ve read.